awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

-# Use the AWS IoT Device SDK for interprocess communication \(IPC\)<a name="interprocess-communication"></a>
+# Use the AWS IoT Device SDK to communicate with the Greengrass nucleus, other components, and AWS IoT Core<a name="interprocess-communication"></a>

-Components running on your core device can use the AWS IoT Greengrass Core interprocess communication \(IPC\) library in the AWS IoT Device SDK to communicate with other AWS IoT Greengrass components and processes\.
+Components running on your core device can use the AWS IoT Greengrass Core interprocess communication \(IPC\) library in the AWS IoT Device SDK to communicate with the AWS IoT Greengrass nucleus and other Greengrass components\.
 To develop and run custom components that use IPC, you must use the AWS IoT Device SDK to connect to the AWS IoT Greengrass Core IPC service and perform IPC operations\.

 The IPC interface supports two types of operations:
 + **Request/response**